jefe317/crownmoldingpack/README.md

 ### Changelog

+3.1 - Bugfix.
+Updated variable names to avoid collisions with other addons.
+Thanks for the report, Trey!

 3.0 - UI Update to show profile images, categories, append .blend file, select all paths, and set path actions, which are all user-requested features that should make things much easier for you!

 2.4 - Bugfix.
 Undo after crown molding creation might crash blender.
 Added a undo step to the WM\_OT\_ConvertToCMP function to fix this.
 Thanks for the report, Piero!